 2. Track their achievements

 A company cannot correctly express appreciation without knowing what the workers contributed in the first place.
 Let them know during regular meetings that you are keeping an eye on each of their progress, and perhaps they’d be encouraged to do better until the goals are reached.
 This can also serve as your tracker of who to reward in the future.
+Giving out custom challenge coins to your best performing employees might be another good way to show your employees that you appreciate their good efforts.

 3. Encourage mentoring and education